A structure built by different kinds of construction material consists of various chemical constituents.

 Tests on Coarse Aggregate

 - Crushing Value test – The resistance capacity of aggregate under gradually applied compression load is known as aggregate crushing value.
-The test that is performed to measure the relative resistance is called aggregate crushing value test.
+The test that is performed to measure the relative resistance is called the aggregate crushing value test.

 - Impact value test – A relative measure of the resistance of aggregate due to the sudden shock or impact on it is called aggregate impact value.